-No action or inaction by a crime survivor makes that person responsible for his or her victimization.
+No action or inaction by a crime survivor makes that person responsible for their victimization.
 Perpetrators are responsible for crimes and their effects.
-To reduce the chances of being targeted for person crimes, consider the following:
+To reduce the chances of being targeted for personal crimes, consider the following:

-- If working or studying late, arrange to leave with a friend or utilize a ride share service or call University Police at 508-793-7575 for a safety escort.
+- If working or studying late, arrange to leave with a friend or utilize a ride share service or call University Police at for a walking, visual, or driving safety escort.

 - For more information on transportation services, visit our transportation website

-- Download the RAVE Guardian app to receive ClarkALERTS; dial 911 and other important numbers; and submit tips to University Police.
+- Download the RAVE Guardian app to receive ClarkALERTS; be connected with emergency services, submit tips to University Police, and activate a safety timer.

 - Be aware of your surroundings at all times.